Magnithor/CanvasTable/README.md

 # CanvasTable
 CanvasTable is Typescript library who draws a table on canvas.
+It is very fast to draw table and it will not slow down if data is big

 If you like to use offscreenCanvas and/or keep the data in webworker then you use **mthb-offscreen-canvas-table** on main javascript and **mthb-offscreen-canvas-table-worker** in weworker they will work to geather